Lisp-Stat/documentation/content/en/docs/Tasks/plotting.md

     (yason:encode *)))
 ```

-This mechanism is generic, and as you will see, when can build up an
+This mechanism is generic, and as you will see, we can build up an
 `alist` that corresponds to any Vega-Lite spec by manipulating the
 values in the `alist`.
 This is what the convenience functions (like
 `bar-chart`) in the `vglt` package do.
 Most of the time you will be